0x444454/look_ma_no_vic/README.md

-# Look Ma No VIC !
+# Look ma, no VIC !
 ## Build your own C64 Ultimate FPGA demo

 This is an experimental FPGA demo for the C64 Ultimate.